soupisnotveryepic1/oop/PROJECTPLAN.md

 # Object Oriented Programming Project Plan Document

 ## Use case and description of the project idea
-In this game, the user will be able to control a character utilising the Arrow keys to move the character along with `SPACEBAR` in order to shoot arrows in the direction that the character is facing.
-The aim of this game is to progress through the multiple stages and levels of the game that increase with difficulty as the user progresses through them defeating enemies along the way and to eventually defeat a final boss on the last level.
-The player can also receive improvements to their movement speed and arrow damage by purchasing upgrades with coins earnt by killing enemies.
+In this game, the user will be able to control a character using the arrow keys to move the character and the ```SPACEBAR``` to fire arrows in the direction that the character is facing.
+The aim of this game is for the player to progress through the multitude of stages of the game that increase in difficulty as the player progresses through them defeating enemies along the way with the goal of defeating a final boss at the end of the game.
+The player can also receive improvements to their movement speed and arrow damage by purchasing upgrades with gold earnt from killing enemies to keep up with the progressively increasing difficulty of the enemies as the player progresses through the game.

 ## Potential classes
 - ```Arrow```